Skip to main content

 No endocrine system operates in isolation.
 The Hypothalamic-Pituitary-Gonadal (HPG) axis, which governs sex hormones, is in constant communication with the Hypothalamic-Pituitary-Adrenal (HPA) axis, the body’s central stress response system.
 Chronic activation of the HPA axis leads to elevated levels of cortisol.
 Cortisol, in addition to its well-known effects on glucose metabolism, possesses significant mineralocorticoid activity, meaning it can bind to aldosterone receptors and promote sodium and water retention.

-This creates a state of “false” hydration, characterized by extracellular and potential intracellular dehydration, along with electrolyte imbalances like potassium depletion.
+This creates a state of “false” hydration, characterized by extracellular fluid retention and potential intracellular dehydration, along with electrolyte imbalances like potassium depletion.
 This cortisol-induced state is catabolic and directly antagonistic to the anabolic, cell-hydrating environment promoted by optimal levels of testosterone and growth hormone.

 A comprehensive hormonal therapy protocol implicitly addresses this by restoring the dominance of anabolic signals from the HPG axis, which can help mitigate the negative cellular consequences of chronic stress.
 The table below summarizes the contrasting effects of these hormonal signals on cellular hydration mechanisms.